wp-plugins/wp-auto-affiliate-links/readme.txt

 1. Upload the plugin to the `/wp-content/plugins/` directory or download it directly from your administration panel.
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to 'Wp Auto Affiliate Links' menu in your Wordpress Admin panel.
+3. Go to 'Auto Affiliate Links' menu in your Wordpress Admin panel.
 4. Add your affiliate links, along with one or more keywords.
 Do this for every affiliate link you want to display.
 5. Select if you want your links to be nofollow, cloaked, to open in new window, and the maximum number of lniks that are added to every article.
 On some environments, the cloaking of the links is impossible.
 If you experience problems, turn the cloaking off and it should work just fine.
 6. If you don't get it how to make it work, or if something goes wrong, please consult http://autoaffiliatelinks.com for more info and use the contact form on the website to report the problem or to ask for help.